slidwell44/PdcaFinalProj/README.md

 2. **Using the `pip` package manager**

-   If you prefer to use `pip`, follow these steps:
+   If you prefer to use `pip`, follow these steps (I used Python 3.13):

     ```bash
     python -m venv .venv